 The hands are very well designed, and give this watch some lovely contrast.
 The hands against the black background also make the watch easy to read at first glance, which is a plus for people who are exceptionally busy.

 The case reads 37 mm across, and is a plain stainless steel which doesn’t detract from the watch at all.
 The band is made from canvas, a great material for longevity, but isn’t necessarily the most comfortable thing about this watch.

 Besides the strap, this is an incredibly functional watch.
 The watch features automatic movement, luminosity, and a sweeping second hand to minimize distracting noise in an otherwise quiet environment.

 There is also a date dial that can be programmed in either English or Spanish, depending on the user’s preference.
 Overall, a great looking watch that is well worth the price you pay for it.

-It features a silver toned wristband with a gold colored ring around the case, which in turn encompasses a navy blue face with gold number markers around the face.
-The gold handles offer a handsome contrast against the navy blue background as well, making this watch incredibly easy to read.
-A small date dial by the three o’ clock mark allows you to also quickly reference what day of the month it is, and doesn’t look out of place at all.
+It features a two-toned wristband and case with gold details, encompassing a sharp black face with gold number markers around the face.
+The gold handles offer a handsome contrast against the black background as well, making this watch incredibly easy to read.
+A small date dial by the three o’ clock mark allows you to also quickly reference what day of the week and month it is, and doesn’t look out of place at all.

-Reviewers of this product love this watch; they adore the beautiful design and the way it fits on their wrist.
-The 38mm case is just the right size for most wrists, and looks fantastic with any outfit.
+Reviewers of this product love this watch; they adore the beautiful design, the way it fits on their wrist, and its reliability over time.
+The 37mm case is just the right size for most wrists, and looks fantastic with any outfit.
 In fact, most of the reviews of this product are incredibly positive.
 Great watch for a great price.